Jigar: Soundtrack

 The music was composed by Anand–Milind while Sameer penned the songs.
 The song Pyar Ke Kagaz proved to be the biggest hit of the album.
 The album managed to feature in the top selling albums of 1992.
 Singers Kumar Sanu, Abhijeet, Pankaj Udhas, Udit Narayan, Sadhana Sargam, Mohammad Aziz & Kavita Krishnamurthy contributed their voice.
-After the dispute of Dil (1990) between Anand–Milind and Alka Yagnik, she stopped working with them for two years.
+After a dispute over Dil (1990) between Anand–Milind and Alka Yagnik, she stopped working with them for two years.

 Box office

-The film was blockbuster and hit at box office.
+The film was major hit at the box office and one of the highest-grossing films of the year.